Juhaziel/SPL/documentation/lang_info.md

 ### 2.3 Expressions ###
 Expressions are sequences of operands and operators that computes a value and/or designates an entity and/or generates side effects.

-Order of operation is not strictly verified through syntax and must instead be verified by an additional pass.
+Precedence of operators is verified through syntax but associativity is not.
+As such, left-associative expressions must be corrected by the parser.

 #### 2.3.1 Primary expressions ####
 Can either be:

 	- identifier
 	- constant
-	- string literal
+	- string-literal
 	- ( expression )

 #### 2.3.2 Postfix expressions ####
 Can either be:

 	- primary-expression
-	- postfix-expression \[ expression \]
+	- postfix-expression [ expression ]
 	- postfix-expression ( argument-expression-list )
 	- postfix-expression . identifier
-	- postfix-expression \-\> identifier
+	- postfix-expression -> identifier

 ##### 2.3.2.1 Array indexing #####
 Given an array `arr`, the expression `arr[n]` indexes the nth index of arr.